steveklabnik/rust_for_rubyists/book/chapter-02.md

 Future Proofing
 ---------------

-The version this book is written for is 0.8.While the language itself is pretty stable, things like the standard library and some major subsystems are being revised.
+The version this book is written for is 0.8.
+While the language itself is pretty stable, things like the standard library and some major subsystems are being revised.
 I'll be tweaking it with every new release.